Title Image

 1990

-TARUS developed one of the first carbon fiber composite measuring arms in-house for its CMM and MSM clay milling machines.
 A lighter more sturdy arm allowed for larger CMM volume.
 Lower expansion coefficient and better thermal stability of the measuring arm provides substantial improvement of machine accuracy.

 1991